Rookout/docs/docs/sample-applications.md

         1. Load the app's code from github / local - as explained [in here](java-getting-started.md#usage)
         2. In the [Rookout app](https://app.rookout.com), open the file `src/main/java/com/rookout/tutorial/TodoController.java`
         ![TodoController.java](/img/screenshots/java-tutorial_1.png)
-        3. Add a `dumpframe` rule on the `return` of the `clearCompleted` function by clicking left to the line numbering (just like you would have created a breakpoint on an IDE)
+        3. Add a `dumpframe` Breakpoint on the `return` of the `clearCompleted` function by clicking left to the line numbering (just like you would have created a breakpoint on an IDE)
          ![Clear Completed](/img/screenshots/java_bughunt_1.png)
         4. Try clicking on `Clear completed` again to see the message that pops in the Rookout app
         5. We can now see the whole stacktrace leading to this point and the local variables: